AnghelLeonard/Hibernate-SpringBoot/README.md

 1. **[How To Store UTC Timezone In MySQL](https://github.com/AnghelLeonard/Hibernate/tree/master/HibernateSpringBootUTCTimezone)**

-**Description:** This application is a sample of how to store date, time, and timestamps in UTC time zone in MySQL.
+**Description:** This application is a sample of how to store date, time, and timestamps in UTC time zone.
+The second setting, `useLegacyDatetimeCode` is needed only for MySQL.
+Otherwise, set only `hibernate.jdbc.time_zone`.

 **Key points:**\
      - `spring.jpa.properties.hibernate.jdbc.time_zone=UTC`\